1811 Eastlake Avenue, Seattle, WA 98101

 - Voluntary substance use disorder services on-site

 - In-house case management

-- ARNP on site as a primary care physician
+- ARNP on site as a primary care provider

 - Groups focused on meaningful activities and arts

 - Home for Every American Award, Interagency Council on Homelessness, 2008